MultiChain/multichain-explorer/README.md

 data into a database, and presents a web interface similar to that popularized by Bitcoin block explorers like http://blockexplorer.com/.

-MultiChain Explorer is a fork of the popular [Abe](https://github.com/bitcoin-abe/bitcoin-abe) project to add support for MultiChain blockchains with assets and permissions.
+MultiChain Explorer is a fork of the popular [Abe](https://github.com/bitcoin-abe/bitcoin-abe) project to add support for MultiChain blockchains with permissions, assets, streams, filters and upgrades.
 MultiChain nodes must be online for all explorer functions to work.

 MultiChain Explorer is still under development, so things may break or change!